comp1100/comp1100.github.io/_sources/innovation/1_introduction_to_innovation.md

 3. **Ideate** to come up with concrete ideas that address the problem.
 "Ideation" is a term that sounds like it comes from a charlatan's toolbox because a lot of people use it meaninglessly, but it just means to generate and communicate ideas.
 We can use a range of creativity techniques, such as brainstorming, mind mapping, collaborative workshops, and co-design.
 The important part of this step is to first generate as many ideas as possible without critiquing them, and then after this, select the set of most promising ideas.

-   Our research collaborator of mine, Professor Marek Kowalkiewicz, Chair of Digitial Economy at Queensland University of Technology points out that "creativity" is not a magic process --- all of us can be and are creative.
+   A research collaborator of mine, Professor Marek Kowalkiewicz, Chair of Digitial Economy at Queensland University of Technology points out that "creativity" is not a magic process --- all of us can be and are creative.

    Marek talks about ideating by **crafting** ideas using simple techniques.
 Check out [Marek's awesome TEDx talk "Creativity not required: how great minds craft ideas"](https://www.youtube.com/watch?v=iJU3KoZcUKU) on this topic.